brillout/goldpage/docs/readme.template.md

     Because your page is not rendered to the browser's DOM, your page connot have stateful views / interactive views.

 In a nutshell:
-If your page is interactive then you have to rendered it in the browser and set `renderToDom` to `true`.
+If your page is interactive then you have to render it in the browser and set `renderToDom` to `true`.
 But if your page isn't interactive then you can set `renderToDom` to `false` for increased performance and a blazing fast page on mobile devices.

 ###### `renderToHtml`